Dental Hygienist Training and Career FAQ

 Most programs last from two to four years.
 When you graduate, you can be eligible to take the national and state/regional examinations.
 Once you meet these requirements, apply for licensing, and receive approval, you will be considered a registered dental hygienist (RDH).

 Dental hygienist programs vary in cost depending on location and type of school.
-But, according to national statistics, the average totals for tuition and fees are:*
+But according to a survey by the American Dental Association, average totals for tuition and fees at accredited dental hygiene programs for the 2018-2019 school year were:

 What Training Will Cover